knah/VRCMods/README.md

  * A-pose calibration - use a different calibration pose.
 In case you don't want to assert too much dominance with a T-pose.
  * Allow more head rotation in 3/4-point tracking - ever tried to look up when close to the ground in 3/4-point tracking?
 Now you can, even if it breaks your neck.
  * Improved wingspan adjustment factor - your wingspan is adjusted by this factor in "Improved wingspan" scaling mode.
 If you consistently get avatar arms too long/short, consider tweaking this a tiny bit (to like 1.05 or 1.15)
+ * One-handed calibration - pressing one trigger will be enough to calibrate.
+Holding the trigger slightly pressed will freeze the avatar (if enabled).

 ### Partial source code
 This mod includes parts of FinalIK, which is a paid Unity Store asset, therefore source code for those is not provided.